praveen-p09/Minesweeper/README.md

 Do you know what an actual Minesweeper is?
 I didn't either until I read [this](https://en.wikipedia.org/wiki/Minesweeper).

-### Basic Gameplay

-1. Select your difficulty level.

-- Easy = 9x9, 10 mines
-- Medium = 16x16, 40 mines
-- Hard = 30x30, 160 mines

-2. Click anywhere on the board to begin and start the timer.
-   \*The numbers depict how many mines are adjacent to any given cell.
-3. Use **"Shift + Click"** to add flags to a cell if you think it's a mine.

 ### Winning/Losing

 - If you hit a mine... game over, homie.